 Bacalhau is a peer-to-peer network of nodes that allows for decentralized communication between computers.
-Each node in the network has two components: a requestor component and a compute component.
+There are two nodes types in the network:

-Bacalhau's architecture involves to main sections which is the core components and interfaces.
+Bacalhau's architecture involves two main sections which are the core components and interfaces.

 The core components are responsible for handling requests and connecting different nodes.
-It consist of:
+It consists of:

-In the Bacalhau network, the requestor node is responsible for handling requests from clients using JSON over HTTP.
+In the Bacalhau network, the requester node is responsible for handling requests from clients using JSON over HTTP.
 This node serves as the main custodian of jobs that are submitted to it.

-When a job is submitted to a requestor node, it broadcasts the job to the network and accepts or rejects the bids that come back for that job.
-It is important to note that there is only ever a single requestor node for a given job, which is the node that the job was originally submitted to.
+When a job is submitted to a requester node, it selects compute nodes that are capable and suitable to execute the job, and communicate with them directly.
+It is important to note that there is only ever a single requester node for a given job, which is the node that the job was originally submitted to.

-Overall, the requestor node plays a crucial role in the Bacalhau network, serving as the main point of contact for clients and the primary handler of jobs that are submitted to the network.
-By effectively managing job requests and verification proposals, the requestor node enables efficient and effective communication between nodes in the network, making it a valuable tool for decentralized computing applications.
+Overall, the requester node plays a crucial role in the Bacalhau network, serving as the main point of contact for clients and the primary handler of jobs that are submitted to the network.

-Once the executor has run the job and produced results, the compute node will generate a verification proposal.
-This proposal will be collated by the requester node along with proposals from other compute nodes that ran the same job.
-These proposals will then be either accepted or rejected, after which the compute node will publish its raw results via the publisher interface.
-The compute node has a collection of named executors, verifiers, and publishers, and it will choose the most appropriate ones based on the job specifications.
+Once the compute node has run the job and produced results, it will publish the results to a remote destination as specified in the job specification (e.g. S3), and notify the requester of the job completion.
+The compute node has a collection of named executors, storage sources, and publishers, and it will choose the most appropriate ones based on the job specifications.

-The interface handles the distribution, execution, storage, verification and publishing of jobs.
+The interface handles the distribution, execution, storage and publishing of jobs.

-The transport interface is responsible for sending messages about jobs that are created, bid upon, and executed to other compute nodes.
+The transport interface is responsible for sending messages about jobs that are created, accepted, and executed to other compute nodes.
 It also manages the identity of individual Bacalhau nodes to ensure that messages are only delivered to authorized nodes, which improves network security.